Pasanlaksitha/AutoSeedr/README.md

 **Server Locations and Network Speed:**
 Seedr's servers may be located in data centers with high-speed internet connections.
 The proximity and quality of these servers can contribute to faster download speeds compared to using a local torrent client.

-**Parallel Downloading:** Seedr may employ parallel downloading techniques, enabling the client to download different parts of a file simultaneously.
+**Parallel Downloading:** Seedr may employ parallel downloading techniques, enabling the client to simultaneously download different parts of a file.
 This can optimize download speeds, especially for larger files.

 **Seedr's CDN (Content Delivery Network):**
 Seedr may use a CDN to distribute content efficiently.
 CDNs cache content on multiple servers across different locations, reducing latency and improving download speeds for users accessing the same content from various locations.